ansible/ansible/docs/docsite/rst/user_guide/modules_support.rst

 Issue Reporting
 ===============

-If you find a bug that affects a plugin in the main Ansible repo, also known as ``ansible-base``:
+If you find a bug that affects a plugin in the main Ansible repo, also known as ``ansible-core``:

   #.
 Confirm that you are running the latest stable version of Ansible or the devel branch.
   #.
 Look at the `issue tracker in the Ansible repo <https://github.com/ansible/ansible/issues>`_ to see if an issue has already been filed.